Hilleberg Anjan 2 GT Review

 Our Analysis and Test Results

-This tent excels at keeping out the elements and providing ample storage for all our gear in its extended vestibule.
-What you get in weather protection, you pay for in weight.
-It comes with the territory though, so if you want an all-star storm chaser, this is for you.
-Because of its excellent weather resistance and durability, the Hilleberg Anjan 2 GT is one of the top tents in this review.
+This tent excels at keeping out the elements and providing ample storage for all your gear in its extended vestibule.
+That said, what you get in weather protection and durability, you pay for in weight.
+It comes with the territory, though.
+If you want an all-star storm chaser, this is for you.

 Performance Comparison